 South Africa’s top notch course is the Leopard Creek Country Club, bordering the world famous Kruger National Park and overlooking Crocodile River.
 Fancy a hippo watching you from the fairway munching on luscious green grass?
 Or how about a crocodile basking next the water hazard you just hit your ball into?
 In South Africa you can combine luxurious golf experience with pristine wildlife.

-The team at 19th Hole Golf Tours knows the best golf courses, day trips, attractions and accommodation deals in Vietnam.
+The team at 19th Hole Golf Tours knows the best golf courses, day trips, attractions and accommodation deals in South Africa.
 We would love to share our expertise with you and would be delighted to put together your golf holiday package.

 Kruger National Park